aswinaus/LLM_Inference/README.md

 # LLM_Inference
-LLM Inference with RAG and Evanulate
+LLM Inference with RAG and Evaluate